siddharthaxroy/test/content/principles/index.md

 - Counter perverse incentives by choosing quality over quantity[^10]

 ### Statistics:
-- Stats 001: Without data, you are just someone with an opinion
+- Stats 001: Without data, you are just someone with an opinion[^20]
 - Stats 001.1: Outrage, offense, and empty virtue-signals are not data points
 - Stats 101: Anecdotes are not reliable[^3]
 - Stats 101.1: Large datasets are usually more reliable than anecdotes/anecdata
 - Stats 201: Correlation is not causation[^12]
 - Stats 201.1: Correlation can tend to causation with multiple lines of evidence and tightly controlled studies (e.g., RCTs)

-Last updated: April 2022
+Last updated: May 2022

 #### Footnotes: